datatrigger/datatrigger/content/post/llm_assistant.md

 * User access to the history of conversations
 * Personas: choose a profile associated with a pre-defined prompt (e.g. work, private...)

-Anyway, whenever I need to prompt a LLM with sensitive data, especially personal health-related discussions, that is my go-to LLM assistant.
+Anyway, whenever I need to prompt a LLM with sensitive data, especially personal health-related discussions, [Talian](https://assistant.vlg.engineer) is my go-to LLM assistant.

 Thanks for reading!